NethermindEth/starknet.go/examples/websocket/README.md

 1. Make sure you are in the "websocket" directory
 1. Execute `go run main.go`

-The calls outuputs will be returned at the end of the execution.
+The call outputs will be returned at the end of the execution.